senlin/so-clean-up-wp-seo/README.md

 ### 1.6 (2015.08.07)

-* remove GSC (Google Search Console) nag that was most likely introduced in Yoast SEO 2.3.4
+* remove GSC (Google Search Console) nag that was introduced in Yoast SEO 2.3.3

 ### 1.5 (2015.07.22)